longhorn/longhorn/enhancements/20210525-async-pull-backups.md

      backingImage: the backing image. (string)
      backingImageURL: the backing image URL. (string)
    status:
-     ownerID: the node ID which should responsible for run sync the remote backup target. (string)
+     ownerID: the node ID which is responsible for running operations of the backup controller. (string)
      backupCreationIsStart: to indicate the snapshot backup creation is start or not. (bool)
      url: the snapshot backup URL. (string)
      snapshotName: the snapshot name. (string)